bvinc/go-sqlite-lite/README.md

 ### Using Transactions Conveniently

 With error handling in Go, it can be pretty inconvenient to ensure that a transaction is rolled back in the case of an error.
 The `WithTx` method is provided, which accepts a function of work to do inside of a transaction.  `WithTx` will begin the transaction and call the function.
 If the function returns an error, the transaction will be rolled back.
-If the function succeeds, the transaction will be committed.  `WithTx` can be a little awkward to use, for example:
+If the function succeeds, the transaction will be committed.  `WithTx` can be a little awkward to use, but it's necessary.
+For example:

 ```go
 err := conn.WithTx(func() error {